-The centre and the eastern portions of the Rwenzori Mountains sit within the Rwenzori Mountains National Park, allowing access to Mount Stanley (5,109m), Mount Speke (4,890m), and Mount Baker (4,844m), which are Africa's third, fourth and fifth highest peaks.
+While the centre and the eastern portions of the Rwenzori Mountains sit within the Rwenzori Mountains National Park, allowing access to Mount Stanley (5,109m), Mount Speke (4,890m), and Mount Baker (4,844m), which are Africa's third, fourth and fifth highest peaks.

 Only about 20% of the Rwenzori Mountain Range is located within the Virunga National Park in the DRC.

-It is also a UNESCO World Heritage Site and shares some of its border with the Rwenzori Mountains National Park, thereby sharing the highest peak within the mountain range - Mount Stanley at 5,109 meters above sea level.
+It is also a UNESCO World Heritage Site and shares some of its border with the Rwenzori Mountains National Park.
+Thereby sharing the highest peak within the mountain range - Mount Stanley at 5,109 meters above sea level.